ssbc/ssb-buttwoo-spec/README.md

 ## Size

-There is roughly a 30% size reduction compared to classic format.
+There is roughly a 20% size reduction in network traffic compared to classic format.

 ## Design choices